jose-villegas/website-hugo/content/post/firstcg.md

 tags: ["opengl", "c++", "effects"]
 ---

-When I first started to study computer graphics in my college, this was the first assignment, we implemented different real time rendering techniques for this project which included: object selection, translations, rotations and scaling, camera translation and rotation, refraction and reflection, point lights, directional lights, spot lights and shadow mapping.
+When I first started to study computer graphics in my college, this was one of the first assignments, we implemented different real time rendering techniques for this project which included: object selection, translations, rotations and scaling, camera translation and rotation, refraction and reflection, point lights, directional lights, spot lights and shadow mapping.
 <!--more-->

 This this was made with C++, using OpenGL, GLEW, SFML, GLM and AntWeakBar for the UI.
 The source code can be found on [my GitHub here](https://github.com/jose-villegas/NormalShadowRefr-Mapping).